 The LX1E is built to withstand the rigors of travel – from getting stuffed into plane cabins and hot car trunks to being jostled through crowds.
 If you have dreams of becoming a great musician (who doesn’t?), the Martin LX1E can help get you there.

-The LX1E Little Martin is a straightforward guitar designed not only for travel but also for practice, jamming sessions and live performances.
+The LX1E Little Martin is a straightforward guitar designed for travel as well as for practice, jamming sessions and live performances.
 Martin built it in such a way that you don’t have to pay for things you don’t really need.
 The use of sustainable materials keeps the costs down and makes the guitar resilient, something that can’t be said for other travel guitars that compromise quality for cost.

 For a budget of just a little more than $400, you get tons of power in a compact instrument.
 The LX1E is definitely one of the best guitars you can buy today.